SMoralesS/Hangman_cpp/README.md

                       void losserMessage(): Deploy a message if the user lossed. void winnerMessage(): Deploy a message if the user won. void getGuess(): Deploy a message with the current guess and the attempts left.

+To compile use the command:

+g++ hangman.cpp hangman_methods.cpp -o hangman.out

+in a folder with the 3 files.